mjub/transformer-from-scratch/README.md

 Our next and final step is to look at the behavior of Head 3 in Layer 3 on a handful of examples.
 I prepended every example with a dummy newline token `\n` to more explicitly distinguish true attendance from _attention sink_.

-Each row corresponds to the normalized attention score of a token with all its previous ones:
+Each row corresponds to the normalized attention score of a token over all its previous tokens:

 ![](assets/attention-layer-3-head-3-nlab-gpt-medium-8.7M.png)